Post job

 • Step 3: Make a budget

-• Step 4: Writing a dermatologist job description
+• Step 4: Write a dermatologist job description

 • Step 7: Send a job offer and onboard your new dermatologist

-Before you get started with hiring a dermatologist, identify what type of worker you actually need.
+Before you start hiring a dermatologist, identify what type of worker you actually need.
 Certain positions might call for a full-time employee, while others can be done by a part-time worker or contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?